desivar/infografia/README.md

 JavaScript: For interactive functionality, including modals, card highlighting, and quote generation.

 How to View

 To view this infographic, simply open the index.html file in any modern web browser.
 This project is a single-page web application and does not require any additional setup or dependencies.

 Author

 Desire Vargas

+Feel free to replace the placeholder links with the actual URLs for your video demo and image.
+Let me know if you need any more adjustments!